NHL All-Star Skills: Barzal nips McDavid to win Fastest Skater

 accepted a challenge from Binnington to oppose him in a competition of 10

 penalty shots.
-The data and site of Bieber vs. Binnington have yet to be
+The date and site of Bieber vs. Binnington have yet to be

 determined.